Lessons From a Free Bird

 I have a new title.
 It's free bird.
 Or, empty nester.
 Or, bird launcher.
 I'm officially something related to birds.

+On Friday morning, my hubby and I did what we had been talking about for almost two decades.
+We dropped our youngest off at college.
 Saying goodbye to our son, Ben, after 18 years is a doozy for my little heart.
 And, it’s all going according to plan.
 It’s all that I had hoped and dreamed for him.
 And, here I am in a puddle.
 That irony makes it painful.
 All the focus and hard work to raise a human being to get you to this point and then you don’t want it to be here.
 Not yet.

 We always want more time.
 With everything we love, I suppose.